The Learning House

 At the center is the novel’s hero, Sydney Carton–a lazy, alcoholic, but honorable attorney.
 His story will carry the reader between two major cities of this period, London and Paris.

-If you would like to study this book further, you can use the A Tale of Two Cities Study Guide by Progeny Press, also available in CD-ROM format.
+If you would like to study this book further, you can use one of the following:

 View Details